About English PDF | French PDF

 3. How is the STAS committee composed?

 The STAS committee administered by the Archdiocesan Executive Committee (ADEC), (Ruling Bishop, Chancellor, Secretary, and Archdiocesan Treasurer).
-In addition to the ADEC, a chairperson is appointed by the Archdiocesan council for a term of three years (no more then two consecutive terms).
+In addition to the ADEC, a chairperson is appointed by the Archdiocesan.

 4. If I want to change the amount I contribute can I?